How to Make Strawberry Shortcake From Scratch

 Tip: Normally, nothing is better than a fresh biscuit from the oven, slathered with butter.
 But, for strawberry shortcake, you'll want to let them cool before you slice them.

 Tip: Yes, you can make the shortcakes ahead of time.
 The strawberry juice and whipped cream you top them with will help to perk them back up with extra moisture and flavor.
-To store your make-ahead strawberry shortcake biscuits, be sure to wrap them tightly and keep at room temperature for no more than a couple of days.
+To store your make-ahead strawberry shortcake biscuits, be sure to wrap them tightly and keep them at room temperature for no more than a couple of days.
 You can also make the dough, cut, cover, and freeze them to bake at a later date.
 Wrap them tightly so they don't get freezer burn.
-They can go straight from the freezer to your preheated oven, adding a few extra minutes bake time.
+They can go straight from the freezer to your preheated oven, adding a few extra minutes of bake time.

 Fresh strawberries harvested from your own patch or picked up at the local farmers' market are the peak of berri-ness, but supermarket berries can be delicious, too.